Science of People - Logo

 What is Anger Management?

 Anger management is a technique devised to help you control anger rather than letting anger control you.
-With anger management, one can learn to control their own anger and become less angry or be controlled less by anger.
+With anger management, one can learn to control their anger and become less angry or be controlled less by rage.

 What is Anger?